iamtimsmith/iamtimsmith-com/content/posts/how-to-build-a-blog-with-wordpress-and-gatsby-part-3.md

 ---
 title: How To Build A Blog with Wordpress and Gatsby.js - Part 3
-date: '2019-04-30T05:00:00.000Z'
+date: "2019-04-30T05:00:00.000Z"
-seoDescription: In the third part of this series about WordPress and Gatsby js, we will be creating pages using templates and components using data from WordPress.
+excerpt: In the third part of this series about WordPress and Gatsby js, we will be creating pages using templates and components using data from WordPress.
 published: true
 ---